I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exgetsharedwaitercount.md

 <p><b>ExGetSharedWaiterCount</b> returns the number of threads currently waiting to acquire the given resource for shared access. </p>

 ## -remarks
 <p><b>ExGetSharedWaiterCount</b> can be called to get an estimate of how many other threads might be waiting to read the data protected by a particular resource variable.
 The caller cannot assume that the returned value remains constant for any particular interval.</p>

-<p><b>ExGetSharedWaiterCount</b> can be called to get an estimate of how many other threads might be waiting to read the data protected by a particular resource variable.
-The caller cannot assume that the returned value remains constant for any particular interval.</p>

 ## -requirements